k4sh4n1/research/README.md

 ## Development

 Code development can be done on MetaTrader platform.
 The programming language can be MQL which is similar to C++.
 Alternatively, the Python API of MetaTrader can be employed.
 The author has already developed multiple preliminary trading robots in MQL programming language.
+The author has more than a decade of experience in professional software development.

 ## Timeseries

 The financial market data are essentially timeseries.
 Just like the seismic waves or structural responses.
 An effective trading algorithm should correctly forecast timeseries, at least most of the time.
 Forecasting timeseries would be beneficial for predicting seismic waves and structural responses over time.

-This research can be defined in two stages.
+Since the author's major is structural engineering, this research can be defined in two stages.
 The first stage would be related to financial market timeseries and the second stage would be related to seismic and structural timeseries.

 ## Competition